 It is defined as dilated intratesticular veins seen in relation to the mediastinum testis and extending peripherally.
 It is usually seen in the presence of ipsilateral extratesticular varicocele....

 An intrathoracic kidney is a very rare form of ectopic kidney.
-There has been no reported increased incidence of stones or infections as with other forms of ectopic kidneys.
+There has been no reported increased incidence of stones or infections as can be seen with other forms of ectopic kidneys.
 The adrenal glands are usually normal in location.

 Iron deficiency anemia is a common cause of anemia and a common precipitant to radiological investigation.